Guiding Principles

 Artists

-I have interviewed hundreds of artists at all levels and penned countless articles from one-sentence album reviews to exhaustive cover stories, always striving to be inclusive of artists working outside—frequently far outside—of the mainstream.
+I have interviewed hundreds of artists at all levels and penned countless articles, from one-sentence album reviews to comprehensive cover stories, always striving to be inclusive of artists working outside—frequently far outside—of the mainstream.

-In addition to writing about many artists, I am an artist myself, with decades of personal experience that informs my understanding—from the nuts-and-bolts of gear and recording to the mysteries of the creative process.
+In addition to writing about many artists, I am an artist myself, with years of personal experience that informs my understanding—from the nuts and bolts of gear and recording to the mysteries of the creative process.

 Services Include